New Jersey Route 133: Route 92, the original proposal

-The original conception for a bypass of Hightstown date back to 1929, when local members of community brought up the thought for a solution to relieve traffic on current-day CR 571 away from the downtown.
-However, nothing was ever produced, until 1938, when the New Jersey State Legislature brought forth the designation of State Highway Route 31A, a modern expressway crossing from the borough of Princeton eastward to Hightstown and further to the Atlantic Ocean along current-day Route 33.
-In 1950, governor Alfred E. Driscoll exercised the need for the statewide expressway, citing that "it is unwise to expect city streets to bear the brunt of through, truck and passenger traffic."
-However, State Highway Route 31A was decommissioned in the 1953 state highway renumbering to a short portion of highway in West Windsor as Route 64.
+The original concept for a bypass of Hightstown dates back to 1929, when local members of community requested a solution to relieve traffic on current-day CR 571 away from the downtown.
+However, nothing was ever produced, until 1938, when the New Jersey State Legislature designated State Highway Route 31A, a modern expressway crossing from the borough of Princeton eastward to Hightstown and further to the Atlantic Ocean along current-day Route 33.
+In 1950, Governor Alfred E. Driscoll promoted the statewide expressway, citing that "it is unwise to expect city streets to bear the brunt of through, truck and passenger traffic."
+However, State Highway Route 31A was truncated in the 1953 state highway renumbering to a short portion of highway in West Windsor as Route 64.